FrancisBanville/ms_interpreting_probabilities/README.md

 (occurring).
 Yet, for the sake of clarity, we omit binary interactions from our discussion of probabilistic interactions in this contribution.
-In networks of probabilistic interactions, only forbidden interactions [i.e., interactions prohibited by biological traits or species absence; @Jordano2003Invarianta,
+In networks of probabilistic interactions, only forbidden interactions [i.e., interactions prohibited by biological traits or species absence, @Jordano2003Invarianta;
 @Olesen2010Missing] have a probability value of zero, provided that intraspecific trait variability is considered [@Gonzalez-Varo2016Labilea].